-The 2022 Marcus Wallenberg Prize of SEK 2 million is awarded to Professor Ilkka Kilpeläinen and Professor Herbert Sixta for the development and use of novel ionic liquids to process wood biomass into high-performance textile fibres.
-King Carl XVI Gustaf presented the prize on Monday 10 October in Stockholm.
-Watch the short summary film.
+The 2022 Marcus Wallenberg Prize is awarded to Professor Ilkka Kilpeläinen and Professor Herbert Sixta for the development and use of novel ionic liquids to process wood biomass into highperformance textile fibres.

 The future demand for textile fibres is growing due to global population growth.
 Production of cotton, the predominantly used cellulose fibre for textiles, is not expected to keep up with the demand.
-Therefore, man-made cellulose fibres is an excellent complement for cotton as these fibres have similar properties.
+Therefore, man-made cellulose fibres would be an excellent complement for cotton as these fibres have similar properties.